Jakeahuber/Paintour/README.md

 ## <p align="center">Edit Profile</p>

 ## Why Make Paintour?
-Growing up, I loved to draw and animate, specifically cartoony stuff.
+Growing up, I loved to draw and animate.
 And when I initially got into Computer Science, one of my goals was to find a way to integrate software with art.
 Paintour helped me accomplish this goal.
 Not only is the app drawing focused, it also includes drawing and animations on the UI that I made.

 ## How To Use
 Send an email to paintour.app@gmail.com for a TestFlight invite!